VenoGaube/FOG/review/README.md

 ---
 ### Design

 The review process was designed with the use of smart contracts.
-The review process starts with the author submitting the paper for reviewing.

-Brownie a local network ganche, it can be also used with testnet easily like ropsten
+We tested the smart contract using brownie on a local ganache bockchain.
+If one wants to deploy the contracts on a testnet (e.g. ropsten, rinkeby, ...) this can easily be done in Brownie with the `--network` tag.
+For more information you can look at on the official [Brownie documentation](https://eth-brownie.readthedocs.io/en/stable/network-management.html) - network management.

-The review procces was designed with the use of smart contracts.
-Once the article was submitted the reviewers have 45 to review the article and submit their vote.
+The review process starts with the author submitting the paper for and then the editor assigns reviewers to this article.
+Once the article was submitted the reviewers have 45 days to review the article and submit their vote.
+There must be at least 3 reviewers per article and after they each cast their vote a decision is made based on the votes.
+The article can be accepted, rejected or be sent for revision.
 One article can be submitted for the review process only two times, meaning that if the reviewers decided that the article needs to be revised, the authors can make corrections to the article and re-submit it.
-But after re-submitting it the article can only be accepted or rejected (it can not be sent for another revision).
+But after re-submitting it the article can only be accepted or rejected (it cannot be sent for another revision).

+The methods of the review process each emmit different events.
+We implemented an event listener that listens for these events (currently there is an event filter that listens for events emmited after a vote has been cast by the reviewer).
+Currently the vote is additionally stored in a database so tha we can keep a history of all votes for all the submitted articles.
+But additional functionalities can easily be implemented for different emmited events.

 #### Storage:
 We only store the essential information about the review process and the articles on the blockchain.
 On the blockchain we store the submitted articles (only their ids and the data needed in the review process), the current votes/reviews of the articles and user roles.
 All the votes are also stored on a database where we can see the history of the review/voting process for different articles.
 This means that if the article needed to be revised and was once again sent through the review process, we can see the previous and aso the current reviewers votes.